Official404/BoringTube/README.md

 # BoringTube
 A website the picks a random youtube video.
+There is not much to say about it.
+It is pritty simple login and eather search a word or press the random button.